LiBa001/SmallTalk/README.md

 You can talk with him, for example when you have no friends :/

-Just go to a discord server and begin to talk with him!
+Just invite him to a discord server and type *STstart* to get into conversation.
+Now begin to talk with him!

 ### [Invite SmallTalk!](https://discordapp.com/oauth2/authorize?client_id=346070002543362049&scope=bot&permissions=7168)